JohnKearney2020/Restaurant-Design/README.md

   <img src="/img/markdownImages/contactForm.jpg">
 </p>

-Checkout the live webiste [here](https://johnkearneyrest.netlify.app/) to see the features in action.
+Checkout the live website [here](https://johnkearneyrest.netlify.app/) to see the features in action.

 ### Full List of libraries used: